PSHE at South Moreton

 Personal Development, and Personal, Social and Health Education is embedded in ‘who we are’ and ‘how we do things here’.

 At South Moreton Primary School our PSHE curriculum shines through our day-to-day work, whole-school projects and daily assemblies.
-We are able to cover the majority of the curriculum through how we live in school every day.
+We are able to cover the majority of the statutory curriculum through how we live in school every day.

 Where statutory provision is not covered in sufficient depth through this work, we explicitly teach these objectives via: